stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 scientific romance, an unknown and infinite realm of strange sights and fantastic denizens;
 but was rather a projection of certain limited parts of our own terrestrial sphere within an alien and normally inaccessible aspect or direction of space.
-It was a curiously fragmentary, intangible, and heterogeneous world&mdash;a series of apparently dissociated scenes merging indistinctly one into the other; their constituent details having an obviously different status from that of an object drawn into the ancient mirror as Robert had been drawn.
-These scenes were like dream-vistas or magic-lantern images&mdash;elusive visual impressions of which the boy was not really a part, but which formed a sort of panoramic background or ethereal environment against which or amidst which he moved.
+It was a curiously fragmentary, intangible, and heterogeneous world--a series of apparently dissociated scenes merging indistinctly one into the other; their constituent details having an obviously different status from that of an object drawn into the ancient mirror as Robert had been drawn.
+These scenes were like dream-vistas or magic-lantern images--elusive visual impressions of which the boy was not really a part, but which formed a sort of panoramic background or ethereal environment against which or amidst which he moved.

-  He could not touch any of the parts of these scenes&mdash;walls, trees, furniture, and the like&mdash;but whether this was because they were truly non-material, or because they always receded at his approach, he was singularly unable to determine.
+  He could not touch any of the parts of these scenes--walls, trees, furniture, and the like--but whether this was because they were truly non-material, or because they always receded at his approach, he was singularly unable to determine.
 Everything seemed fluid, mutable, and unreal.
-When he walked, it appeared to be on whatever lower surface the visible scene might have&mdash;floor, path, greensward, or such; but upon analysis he always found that the contact was an illusion.
-There was never any difference in the resisting force met by his feet&mdash;and by his hands when he would stoop experimentally&mdash;no matter what changes of apparent surface might be involved.
+When he walked, it appeared to be on whatever lower surface the visible scene might have--floor, path, greensward, or such; but upon analysis he always found that the contact was an illusion.
+There was never any difference in the resisting force met by his feet--and by his hands when he would stoop experimentally--no matter what changes of apparent surface might be involved.
 He could not describe this foundation or limiting plane on which he walked as anything more definite than a virtually abstract pressure balancing his gravity.
 Of definite tactile distinctiveness it had none, and supplementing it there seemed